mky120799/ChatBot-Backend/readme.md

 # Chatbot Backend API

-A **Node.js + Express** backend for a chatbot application, providing user authentication, chat management, and email notifications.
+A **Node.js + Express** backend for a chatbot application, providing (OTP) user authentication, chat management, and email notifications.
 This backend uses **MongoDB** for data storage and implements secure authentication and RESTful APIs.

 ---